danielharrell/open-eyes-lect-2017-18/Open.md

-It might also explain our reliance on negation---if our way of being open in awareness were a way of being *other*, of transcending ourselves, and could only be put into words indirectly.
+It might also explain our reliance on negation---if our way of being open in awareness were a way of being *other*, of being outside ourselves, and could only be put into words indirectly.
 For how *can* we catch our open eyes in speech, save to say that they are *not* closed, in being open; and *not* what they see, in being eyes.
 Yet if there is nothing